seveas/python-hpilo/docs/index.rst

     $ hpilo_cli example-server.int.kaarsemaker.net add_user user_login=dennis \
                 password=hunter2 admin_priv=true

-The available dunctions you can call are all documented in the pages linked below, but for detailed descriptions of all functions and especially their arguments, please refer to the `ilo scripting guide`_ as well.
+The available functions you can call are all documented in the pages linked below, but for detailed descriptions of all functions and especially their arguments, please refer to the `ilo scripting guide`_ as well.